aorsot1/data_science_kaggle_datasets/Notebooks/R/graduate_admissions.md

 **Takeaway:** We have here a left-skewed distribution of admission chances among the pool of candidates.
-With most people sitting in the range of 0.6 to 0.8, we can assume that those students demonstrated comopentency in the various test scores and undergraduate studies.
+With most people sitting in the range of 0.6 to 0.8, we can assume that those students demonstrated competency in the various test scores and undergraduate studies.

-### What is the distribution of our continuous predictors?
+### b) What is the distribution of our continuous predictors?

 ``` r
 sop_plot <- df %>% ggplot(aes(SOP)) +